Thermogravimetric Analysis

-Thermogravimetric analysis (TGA) is an analytical method with which the mass of a sample is measured as a function of time and/or temperature.
-Weight changes in the sample can be detected with an accuracy of a fraction of a microgram, which makes the precise determination of the smallest changes in physical and chemical properties possible.
-TGA analysis is suitable for both heating and cooling the sample.
+Thermogravimetric analysis (TGA) is an analytical method for measuring the mass of a sample as a function of time and/or temperature.
+Weight changes can be detected with an accuracy of a fraction of a microgram, which makes the precise determination of the smallest changes in physical and chemical properties possible.

 - Fast turnaround times